rapidspeciation/Shiny_Ikiam_Wings_Gallery/README.md

 - **One Per species/sex**: A checkbox, if checked will show only one individual per subspecies per sex, resembling identification guides such as Sangay or Butterflies of America.
 - **Only Indiv.
 With Photos**: When selected, the application will display only those specimens for which wing photos have been taken and uploaded to Google Drive.
 - **Choose View**: Whether to show pictures of dorsal, ventral or both sides.
+- **Zoom in Photos**: When checked, two sliders will appear (image height, image scale) to control size and zoom of photos.
+Defaults to 2x zoom.

 ## Usage